ReubenGrobler/PJWD-Online-Store-Demo/README.md

 12. Open your browser and type the following into your search bar: `localhost:3000/StorePage.html`

 ### Disclaimer
-While the directory in this repository that contains all the files needed to run the web application is called `Phase 2`, this directory contains several changes and updates compared to the original Phase 2 submission.
-It is therefore important to note that this is the final submission for phase 3 while still maintaining the `Phase 2` directory name.
-The name cannot be changed due to difficulties reorganising all files in a new directory and pushing that change to GitHub.
+While the directory in this repository that contains all the files needed to run the web application is called `Phase 2`, the directory contains several changes and updates compared to the original Phase 2 submission.
+It is therefore important to note that the current version available is the final submission for Phase 3 while still maintaining the `Phase 2` directory name.
+The name could not be changed due to difficulties reorganising all files in a new directory and pushing that change to GitHub.